flozi00/atra/README.md

 ## How to install
 Install the ffmpeg package for loading the audio files and python3 to run the code

-clone this repository and download the submodule with the languagemodel too.
-Probably you will need git-lfs installed.
-Update the whole system using "git pull --recurse-submodules"

 With both packages installed you can just run "pip install -r requirements.txt" to install the python librarys and then start the server with gradio UI using "python app.py"

+To run the worker run app.py with the enviroment variable "SERVERMODE" set to WORKER The easiest way is using the docker image and set the env vars there Just pull the command using: "docker pull flozi00/asrasaservice:main"